21tushar/Python_Projects_Codedex/readme.md

 </div>
 <br>

-          Here, you will find all the solutions to the Codédex exercises.
+<div align="center">Here, you will find all the solutions to the Codédex exercises.</div>